fzoli/Java/spring4-mvc-gradle-xml/README.md

 If everything is OK, you see this output at the end:\
 `Listening for transport dt_socket at address: 5005`

+**NOTE**:\
+You can run any gradle command inside IDEA.\
+The only disadvantage that there is no console output, but quick and nice :)

 ### Attach Intellij IDEA debugger

 #### Create the Run configuration